daniel-san/Experimental-algorithms/README.md

 Experimental-algorithms
 =======================

-Some algorithms that were developed during the Experimental algorithms course.
+Some algorithms that were developed during the Experimental algorithms course, written in python.